The High-Class Stowaway: How a Multilingual Trickster Rode First Class Without a Ticket (1913)

 Name Not on Manifest

-The head waiter assigned him to a nice seat in the first-class dining saloon.
+The head waiter assigned him a nice seat in the first-class dining saloon.
 He was a very agreeable table companion.
 His French was perfect.
 His knowledge of European politics is comprehensive and accurate.
 His fund of general information was extensive, and his manners were above reproach.

-He dodged stewards, and the pursers, at such times as his ticket was likely to be called for, slipped into vacant staterooms, nooks, and deck corners and occasionally hid under a lifeboat.
+He dodged stewards and the pursers at such times as his ticket was likely to be called for, slipped into vacant staterooms, nooks, and deck corners, and occasionally hid under a lifeboat.

 When the SS France reached quarantine, lightning struck the foremast, gliding harmlessly off the spar and stunning the bos'n and seven sailors.
 The resulting excitement aided Gronberger's bold scheme.

-When the ship was made fast, just after midnight of June 26, he was among the first ashore, after politely lifting his hat and shaking hands with an officer whose acquaintance he had made.
+When the ship was made fast, just after midnight of June 26, he was among the first ashore after politely lifting his hat and shaking hands with an officer whose acquaintance he had made.
 He had no baggage to examine and lost no time leaving the pier.

 Gronberger drifted penniless around New York for three days, looking for something to do.
-Then a brilliant idea struck him.
+Then, a brilliant idea struck him.
 He would get an interpreter's Job at the Immigration station.
 He didn't know about the Immigration laws and supposed himself safe, having gained admission to the country.

 Recognized as Stowaway